thuong-resper/fuck-burger-pro/README.md

 ### `Introduction`
 The reason I named the project like that cause I encountered a lot of errors during the initial implementation of the project.
 ### `Technology`
-I list out the technologies and knowledge I used in this pet project.
+I list out the technologies and knowledge I used in this pet project:
   + CRA.
   + Firebase: Authenticate, Realtime Database, Storage, Hosting (for deployment).
   + React, router, react-redux, redux-saga, redux-form
   + Hooks.

-New technologies that I want to intergrate into
+New technologies that I want to intergrate into:
   + Auth0
   + NextJS
   + Testing